-Decision: The doubles team does not lose the point in either case provided a member of that doubles team does not touch the opposing team's court.
+Decision: The doubles team does not lose the point in either case provided a member of that doubles team does not touch the net or cause a hindrance to the opposing team. opposing team's court.

 Case 3: A player throws the racket at the ball in play.
 Both the racket and the ball land in the court on the opposing doubles team's side of the net and the members of the opposing doubles team are unable to reach the ball.
 Which doubles team wins the point?